DominicBurkart/leoronic/readme.txt

     does not support standard security procedures.

   - Reasonably Few Nodes.
-    Leoronic is not designed to link together hundreds of computers.
-Every computer maintains an open socket with every other computer in the cluster, and chatter will increase (and eat up computational resources) for each node added.
+    Leoronic was not designed to link together hundreds of computers.
+Using the simplest setup, every computer maintains an open socket with every other computer in the cluster, and chatter will increase (and eat up computational resources) for each node added.
+Leoronic allows nodes to be added and perform tasks without connecting to every other node (these nodes are called "ghosts") for setups that require greater scalability, but this scalability comes at the cost of fault tolerance through redundancy.

   - Erlang and Bash Installed.
     While Leoronic was intended for use with late-2000s era machines using